Jack Nicholson as Bobby Dupea, aimless oil worker and classical piano prodigy

 What’d He Wear?

-Five Easy Pieces features Jack Nicholson in excellent examples of dressed-down menswear from his denim and flannel staples while working at a California oil rig to the red nylon bomber jacket during his character’s drive up the coast to visit his family in Washington (including the famous “between your knees” diner scene.)
+Five Easy Pieces features Jack Nicholson in excellent examples of dressed-down menswear from his denim and flannel staples while working at a California oil rig to the red nylon jacket during his character’s drive up the coast to visit his family in Washington (including the famous “between your knees” diner scene.)

 For his return home, Bobby Dupea wears a corduroy single-breasted blazer in a warm shade of light brown, a comfortable and durable choice for an extended stay in the chilly, wet climate of a Pacific Northwest autumn into winter.